pappubahry/AU_COVID19/README.md

 - NSW's figures are persons tested until 25 May; from 26 May they are tests performed.
 - Other states are (I believe) all tests performed.
 - On 6 June, Victoria's number fell by about 12,000 after removing duplicated data.
+- Qld added about 38,500 tests from a private provider on 22 June.

 As of 23 April, relevant state health department links: